streamr-dev/network/docs/docs/streamr-network/incentives/network-incentives.md

 ### DATA token flows

-There are two processes in the normal operation of Streamr tokenomics: the staking process and the delegation process.
+There are two DATA token flow processes in the normal operation of Streamr tokenomics: the staking process and the delegation process.

-Staking process DATA flows:
+Staking process where Operators stake to earn from Sponsorships:
 - Operators send DATA tokens to the Sponsorship contract via [the `stake` method](https://github.com/streamr-dev/network-contracts/blob/master/packages/network-contracts/contracts/OperatorTokenomics/OperatorPolicies/StakeModule.sol#L12)
 - Sponsors send DATA tokens to the Operator contract by calling the `sponsor` method, or `transferAndCall`
   - simply using `transfer` is not recommended, since the system will lose track of who funded the Sponsorship